Budgeting: Why, Why Not, How & Pitfalls

-How much can you afford to stash away each month towards a goal, whether it be paying off student debt or saving for a down-payment on your first house or rental property?
-If you don’t know the answer to this question you aren’t alone.
-How would someone easily determine the answer to the question above?
+How much can you afford to stash away each month towards a goal, whether it be paying off student debt or saving for a down-payment on your first house?
+If you don't know the answer to this question you aren't alone.
+How would someone easily find the answer to the question above?
 Budgeting.

 If you are budgeting regularly then continue reading for a free website that can save you hours of your time.

-I think it’s clear; no matter your current financial situation you need a budget.
+I think it's pretty clear; no matter your current financial situation you need a budget.

 But what exactly is budgeting?